ahrefs/atd/src/tutorial.md

 Sometimes we have to deal with JSON data that cannot be described using type definitions.
-In such case, we can represent the data as its JSON syntax tree (AST), which lets the user inspect it at runtime.
+In such case, we can represent the data as its JSON abstract syntax tree (AST), which lets the user inspect it at runtime.

 Let's consider a list of JSON objects for which we don't know the type definitions, but somehow some other system knows how to deal with such